OpenInternet/Infuse/content/learning-path/2/module-5.ar.md

 - OverSight: A tool which alerts the user every time the microphone or webcam are enabled.
 If malware attempts to capture information through the microphone or camera, then the tool should alert a user or analyst thereof.
 - KnockKnock and BlockBlock: Those two applications detect software which starts up when the user logs in to the system.
 It can therefore alert the user or analyst to malware which has persistence--or starts to run again on every restart.
 KnockKnock can provide a list of persistent software, while BlockBlock sends an alert every time a new persistent component is installed.
 - KextViewer: A tool to review and inspect kernel extensions, packages which extend the core operating system code and run at the highest privilege level.

-## Learning Resources

-{{% resource title="Mobile forensics" languages="English" cost="Free" description="A comprehensive guide on how to conduct forensics and triage for many leading operating systems." url="https://pellaeon.gitbook.io/mobile-forensics/" %}}

-{{% resource title="Sysinternals" languages="English" cost="Free" description="A series of excellent tools analysts can use to better understand what is happening on a Windows system." url="https://learn.microsoft.com/en-us/sysinternals/" %}}

-{{% resource title="Objective-see tools" languages="English" cost="Free" description="Excellent security tools for macOS which can help detect malware infections or attempts to gather/ exfiltrate data." url="https://objective-see.org/tools.html" %}}

 ## Practice